 The National

-Before The National became the band that soundtracked middle-aged melancholy for a generation, they made Alligator — a scrappier, angrier, more urgent record than anything that came after.
-Matt Berninger's baritone is the same, but the band around him is louder and less polished, and the songs have a restlessness that Boxer refined away.
-"Mr. November" is one of the great album closers of the 2000s — Berninger screaming "I won't f*** us over" over a guitar that sounds like it's falling apart.
-If you came to The National through Boxer or Sleep Well Beast, go back to this one.
+Before they became the band that soundtracked middle-aged melancholy for a generation, they made this.
+Scrappier, angrier, more urgent.
+Matt Berninger's baritone is the same but the band around him is louder and less polished, and the songs have a restlessness that Boxer refined away.
+"Mr. November" closes the album with Berninger screaming "I won't f*** us over" over a guitar that sounds like it's falling apart.
+If you came to The National through the later records, go back.
 It's where they figured out what they were.

 View on Amazon →